Can we have a proliferation of broadband access through public Wi-Fi networks? What are the issues and challenges?

 Once the problems were identified, the rest of the workshop focused on attempting to find solutions for these, though it slightly fell short, according to my assessment.
 The broad ideas were in the right direction, but the specifics of the mechanism got lost in a beauty contest of the different solution providers.

 Pipe vs. Platform model:

 One of the interesting big ideas was the emphasis on switching from the current piped model to a more open platform model.
 In short, the pipe model would expect the entire vertical of setting up public Wi-Fis to be done by the ISPs.
 This would involve each ISP to get spectrum, provide the internet access, set up routers, authenticate consumers, accept payments, and so on.
 Instead, using an open-ended platform would allow for innovation in the different layers of the verticals.
-The payment can be taken care of an external app based on UPI/mobile wallets, etc. The authentication and KYC can be taken care of using Aadhar or any trusted authentication method (even mobile phone numbers can act as auntheticating tools).
-Local shop-keepers can take up the initiative for setting up routers and ensure its maintainence if they are compensated correctly for this.
+The payment can be taken care of by an external app based on UPI/mobile wallets, etc. The authentication and KYC can be taken care of using Aadhar or any trusted authentication method (even mobile phone numbers can act as authenticating tools).
+Local shop-keepers can take up the initiative for setting up routers and ensure their maintenance if they are compensated correctly for this.